Pay as you grow with flexible IT services

 In other words, imagine a world where your technology actually works at the speed of your business.
 With flexible capacity infrastructure, that world is suddenly within reach.

-SIDEBAR: When flexibility counts
+Case study: When flexibility counts

 Like many companies, Capgemini Finland Infrastructure Services had outgrown its computing infrastructure and had some important decisions to make.
 To better serve its customers, the infrastructure hosting service provider needed greater flexibility in managing its server capacity as well as some help in improving its data center operations.